David Huf

-David Huf (born 23 January 1999) is a Czech professional footballer who plays for MFK Ružomberok in Slovak First Football League as a centre-forward.
+David Huf (born 23 January 1999) is a Czech professional footballer who plays for Viktoria Žižkov in Czech National Football League as a centre-forward.

 Club career

 On 5 September 2024 Huf joined Ružomberok, signing a two-year contract.

+On 5 September 2025, Huf signed a contract with Czech National Football League club Chrudim.

+On 8 September 2026, Huf signed a contract with Czech National Football League club Viktoria Žižkov.